 Disproportionate Retribution: Rachel stabbed him countless times in the legs and feet, basicly crippling him and ruining his chances in the tower even if he recovers, for rejecting her offer to come with her.

 "Facing the Bullets" One-Liner: "Get lost.
 If you want to walk, walk with those fine legs of your own.
 You kicked away two friends with those, am I right?"
 Fortunately, Rachel didn't kill him... except Edin lost his legs instead.

 Fisherman of Aguero's new team.
-He is one of the five strongest E-rank regulars.
-Seems related to Koon Maschenny Zahard, since he knows several Maschenny shinsoo techniques.
+He is one of the five strongest E-rank regulars, and seems to be related to Koon Maschenny Zahard since he knows several Maschenny shinsoo techniques.

 Bad Ass: Able to defeat Novick, and fight evenly with Anak.

 The Big Guy: Despite his small stature, the strongest fighter out of Team Koon, and one of the top 5E rankers.

 Bunny-Ears Lawyer: Borderline example.
 He is obnoxious, spoiled and quite childish at times (he destroyed Aguero's lighthouse during a mission), yet when he gets serious he is a force to be reckoned with.

 Glass Cannon: Relies on his extremely potent attack power and ability to dodge blows most of the time.
 Doesn't fare that well when he gets hit himself.